quevedo2003/URI_SHPE_Website/README.md

 I will plan on having documentation for the repo and how to manage the website here.

-- by Isiah Peralta and David Quevedo
+- by Isaiah Peralta and David Quevedo